 - Thorax can be buff or blue with black humeral (shoulder) stripes.

-- Upper side of the abdomen is bronzy-black. s8 - 9 have a typical blue pattern.
-S8 - 9 have a light blue crown-shape patterns extending halfway from the posterior end of the segments to the middle of the segments.
+- Upper side of the abdomen is bronzy-black. s 8 - 9 have a typical blue pattern.
+S8 has a half moon to a crown shaped pattern extending halfway from the posterior end of the segments to the middle of the segments.
+S 9 have a light blue Mexican hat-shaped pattern.
 S10 is blue above.

 Compared with other species: